777arc/PySDR/content-nl/phaser.rst

 By taking the max we can estimate the direction of arrival of the signal!

-Realtime and with Spatial Tapering
+Real-time and with Spatial Tapering
 ##################################

 Now let's take a moment to talk about spatial tapering.
 So far we have left the gain adjustments of each channel to equal values, so that all eight channels get summed equally.
 Just like we applied a window before taking an FFT, we can apply a window in the spatial domain by applying weights to these eight channels.
-We'll use the exact same windowing functions like Hanning, Hamming, etc.  Let's also tweak the code to run in realtime so that it's a little more fun:
+We'll use the exact same windowing functions like Hanning, Hamming, etc.  Let's also tweak the code to run in real-time so that it's a little more fun:

 .. code-block:: python

- plt.ion() # needed for realtime view
+ plt.ion() # needed for real-time view
  print("Starting, use control-c to stop")
  try:
      while True: